Welcome to the Parents’ Hub!

 The safety of students, staff and visitors is of paramount importance and everyone is expected to visibly wear their college ID badge at all times whilst on college premises.

-If a student forgets their ID badge they not be allowed access to college premises and may be asked to return home to collect it.
+If a student forgets their ID badge they will not be allowed access to college premises and may be asked to return home to collect it.

 It is important that ID badges are kept safe as lost cards are an identity theft and security risk, however if a student does lose their badge they can get a replacement in the Student Hub at a cost of £3.